Competition Rules – Updated August, 2019

 - All images must meet the selected subject requirements as determined by the chairperson of the competition.

-- Any image that is not eligible due to previous entry in an SJCC competition cannot be entered into another SJCC competition category even if it has been manipulated or reworked.
+- Any image that is not eligible due to previous entry in an SJCC competition cannot be entered into another SJCC competition category even if it has been reworked.
+This includes conversion to or from color or monochrome.

 - Pictures that are so similar as to be almost identical to those that have previously acquired points in an SJCC competition are ineligible for re‑entry in another SJCC competition.